phubbard/Meltdown/README.md

 * Working code!

 ## Current bugs and in-progress
-* Preparing for release to google app store.
+* [Available on the Google App Store](https://play.google.com/store/apps/details?id=net.phfactor.meltdown&feature=search_result#?t=W251bGwsMSwyLDEsIm5ldC5waGZhY3Rvci5tZWx0ZG93biJd) and submitted to the Amazon App Store.

 ## Future plans and ideas
 * SSL is not supported.
 Doing this with self-signed certs in a correct way will require some work.
 * The ListViews work fine on my nexus7 tablet, and present an info-dense display, but I'd like to try fragments and a landscape-mode, two-column display there.
+Especially now that the nexus 10 is out.
+* Add favicons to item list - I wrote the code to download the favicons, but am still trying to figure out where they add utility.
-Especially now that the nexus 10 is out.* Pay for nicer icon (freelancer.com or similar)
+* Pay for nicer icon (freelancer.com or similar)
 * Use persistent notifications to show background fetches; nice and unobtrusive.
 * More preferences
 * Tabbed interface for unread/read/sparks/kindling/saved